nicopap/cuicui_layout/README.md

 - [X] Typed constructor
 - [X] In depth documentation explaining the algorithm
 - [X] Meaningfull error messages when algorithm hits circular constraints
+- [ ] layout error: wonky (ie: any `?` in `layout` method)
+- [ ] layout error: give size of largest node when overspill
+- [ ] layout error: compute relative size and raise error based on this when several sibling have a `Rule::Parent`.
 - [ ] Ergonomic macro to define a UI tree
 - [ ] Alignments
   - [X] Cross axis alignment (aka alignment): for Horizontal, should items be aligned to the: